JasonBock/Collatz/README.md

 # Collatz

 This is a library that generates a sequence of integer values, based on the [Collatz Conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture).
-I'm primarly creating this package because I use this algorithm to demonstrate a number of development concepts in presentations, so having it as a NuGet package will make it a bit easier to reuse it.
+I'm primarly creating this package because I use this algorithm to demonstrate a number of development concepts in presentations, so having it as a NuGet package will make it easier to reuse it.

 ## Getting started